darryncampbell/DataWedge-KeyEvent-Options/README.md

 There are a number of advantages to this approach:

-- Any web application can now listen for now barcode scans by **listening for key press events on the DOM** without having to worry about having the cursor in the correct input field or advancing to the next field after the barcode is scanned.
+- Any web application can now receive barcode scans by **listening for key press events on the DOM** without having to worry about having the cursor in the correct input field or advancing to the next field after the barcode is scanned.
 - Applications written for HID based external scanners can be run on Zebra Android devices **without having to modify the application** at all.
 - Web applications can be run **entirely within the Browser** without having to worry about external frameworks or native dependencies
 - Future compatibility - this is a very simple solution and you are **not tying yourself to the hardware manufacturer**.

-Within your DataWedge profile navigate to the Keystroke output section, then Key event options to see the above options under DW 7.4.
+Within your DataWedge profile navigate to the Keystroke output section, then Key event options to see the above options under DW 7.3.

 ![DataWedge options](https://raw.githubusercontent.com/darryncampbell/DataWedge-KeyEvent-Options/master/screenshots/datawedge-key-options1.jpg)